Cléante Valcin: Main themes

 Most of Valcin's literary themes focused on current events at the time of her writing, especially as Haiti was under American occupation.
 Haiti's long history of colonization and foreign occupation, racism, classism, colorism, slavery, and nationality are all prevalent themes in Valcin's works, alongside feminism, the institution of marriage, family, and religion, which tend to air on the more domestic parts of the household.

-Cruelle Destinée for example heavily focuses on the American occupation of Haiti, and its influence over how Haitians viewed France.
+Cruelle Destinée heavily focuses on the American occupation of Haiti, and its influence over how Haitians viewed France.
 Its purposeful lack of description on the physical appearances of its characters in such a detail-saturated novel when it talks heavily about class leans into themes of colorism, especially as there was a prevalent racial hierarchy in relation to class and social status.
 Its subtlety in talking about the beauty of its characters while omitting their skin color is a strong reversal of other literary works at the time.
 American occupation tended to infantilize Haitians, proclaiming itself as the "big brother" stepping in for the errors of France, which was painted as a "bad parent" figure to Haiti.
 In filling these roles with characters whose relations to one another change their viewpoints, Valcin includes more complicated themes of occupation and nationalism, especially by at the end advocating for continuing relations with France over the United States by having the protagonist, Adeline, choose to stay with her father over marrying her brother.